 One of the most commonly asked questions from people traveling from India is, “Is there vegetarian food in Rome?”.
 Of course there is!
 I can’t begin to tell how much Italians love their vegetables (almost as much as us Indians).
 There is so much to choose from!!
 Salads, pasta, bruschette to lightly cooked vegetables, soups, risotto, pizza and fried food (sweet or salted).
 And though I am a meat lover, I love my greens too.
-During Winter in Rome we explored places offering a healthy balance of both.
+During Winter in Rome there’s so much to see, explore, eat…!
 Bookmark this post, people!

 Winter in Rome: Where to Eat

 Ristorante Santa Lucia: Summer or Winter this place is a dream!
 Do you remember the movie Eat Pray Love where Julia Roberts dined with a big group of locals in Rome??!
-Well that is Ristorante Santa Lucia!
+Well that was in Ristorante Santa Lucia!
 I love the minimalist decor and fabulous service.
-Usually when a big group arrives, the service is laid back and slow.
-However, the team of Ristorante Santa Lucia are super swift and kind.
+Usually when a big group arrives, the service is laid back and slow but it is super swift and kind.
 Even a simple plate of bruschette was so delicious!

 Largo Febo, 12.